-GET Parameters for Sorting and Filtering GET Parameter Description filter Values can be simple SCIM filters such as id eq "userRoot" or compound filters like meta.resourceType eq "Local DB Backend" and baseDn co "dc=exmple,dc=com". sortBy Specifies a property value by which to sort. sortOrder Specifies either ascending or descending alphabetical order. startIndex 1-based index of the first result to return. count Indicates the number of results per page.
+GET Parameter Description filter Values can be simple SCIM filters such as id eq "userRoot" or compound filters like meta.resourceType eq "Local DB Backend" and baseDn co "dc=exmple,dc=com". sortBy Specifies a property value by which to sort. sortOrder Specifies either ascending or descending alphabetical order. startIndex 1-based index of the first result to return. count Indicates the number of results per page.

-Updating Properties
+Update Properties